 - She helped me brainstorm some title ideas and figure out a good topic for my business

-- For the last 10 minutes, we talked about her and how she could help me, as she provides a facilitation service for people who are interested in self-publishing.
+- For the last 10 minutes, we talked about her and how she could help me.
+She provides a facilitation service for people who are interested in self-publishing, and I was interested in hearing more about that.

 Although I didn’t end up hiring her on the spot, getting me on that call with her was a great win for Star.
 Not only did she give off an amazing impression by being so generous with her free advice, she also got to talk to me all about how she helps people and what her strengths are.

-In fact, just yesterday, I saw that someone in a different Facebook group was looking for help in this exact area, so I left a comment recommending her services because I knew that she’d be a great fit!
+In fact, just yesterday, I saw that someone in a different Facebook group was looking for help in this exact area.
+So what did I do?
+I left a comment recommending her services, because I knew that she’d be a great fit!

 This just goes to show you that, when you’re wondering about how to get clients, how important exposure is.
 The key to booking clients is not all about actually booking those clients, it’s more about getting yourself out there and doing a good job marketing yourself as a service provider in a specific niche.